EmrullahYilmazz/EmrullahYilmazz/README.md

 I studied engineering at Muğla Sıtkı Koçman University for 4 years, mainly based on C# programming language.I have developed many projects with C#, Python and Javascript.I graduated after doing two summer internships and one long-term internship.
 I want to devote myself to software development and work in this field for many years

-* 🌍  I'm based in Türkiye
+* 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [linkedin](http://www.linkedin.com/in/emrullahyilmazz/)
 * ✉️  You can contact me at [korater583@gmail.com](mailto:korater583@gmail.com)